-Obsessive Thinking, Worry, and Cognitive Behavior Therapy
+Obsessive Thinking, Worry, Rumination - Cognitive Behavior Therapy (CBT)

 Obsessive thinking is an inability to gain control over recurrent, distressing thoughts and images.
 The process may be mildly distracting, or utterly absorbing.
 Obsessive thoughts and images are embedded in a complex network of feelings, sensations, and often, behavioral routines.
 Brain imaging studies indicate that obsessive thinking is associated with a neurological dysfunction of unknown cause that forces thoughts into repetitive loops.
 While some people find themselves obsessing for the first time, others may have had multiple episodes, the specific content changing over time.
 Obsessive thinking can be like a hamster wheel, as one hamster gets off, another takes its place, and the wheel keeps spinning.

 Obsessive thinking can be adaptive, when it is directed toward healthy goals and real problems with achievable solutions.
 But for many people, this process breaks down.
 We’re here to talk about the dark side of obsessive thinking: worry, rumination, obsession:

 Worry.
 Worry is the anxious preoccupation with anticipated events.
 Healthy worry alerts us to potential problems and motivates problem solving.
 Once problem solving is underway, the worry will subside.
 If it’s concluded that there is no clear solution, that direct change over the unwanted situation is not possible, acceptance is achieved.

 But often the adaptive process breaks down.
 Our minds become trapped in an endless process of “figuring it out.”
 We become plagued by thoughts and images of disastrous outcomes that may never occur.
 Worriers are particularly challenged by problems that have no clear solution.
 Instead of accepting and managing these difficult realities, they are viewed as evidence of the futility of even trying to work things out.